verifiablesoftware/vsw/docs/vsw-DID-VC-v1.0.md

   - The developer has DID_2 for software.
   - The developer creates a NYM ATTRIB transaction with **raw** attribute which allows any JSON definition
   - The developer asks **vsw-repo** (DID-endorser) to endorse the new software DID's attributes (NYM ATTRIB)
-  - The vsw-repo publishes the software DID's attributes in the ledger (a hash in actual implementation)
+  - The vsw-repo publishes the software DID's attributes in the ledger
   - From there, any user can retrieve the attributes from the public ledger with the software's DID

 An example of the software DID's attribute:{"endpoint":{"hl":"http://example.org/sw.pkg?hl=zQmWvQxTqbG2Z9HPJgG57jjwR154cKhbtJenbyYTWkjgF3e"}}

+The ATTRIB data is stored differently in the ledger than the NYM, but regardless, both are accessible from the ledger as compared to credentials which are accessible through a holder.

 # vsw Schemas
 As discussed earlier, we need to publish a standard set of schemas for interoperability.
 The **vsw-repo** will play